 Writing solid email scripts that return results takes practice.
 However, to get you started, we’re going to present a number of examples you can use and learn from.

 We’ve worked with a lot of challenging and hard-to-contact clients over the years, and what follows are the types of emails we’ve found work best.

 Six email scripts you can use to follow up with unresponsive clients

-Let’s now take a look at the five scripts themselves!
+Let’s now take a look at the six scripts themselves!
 By using (and perhaps slightly tweaking) these emails yourself, you can greatly increase your chance of making successful connections.

 They’re in no order of importance or relevance, so you’re free to dip into whichever one takes your fancy first!